maxtingle11/Flatiron-Project-3-Spotify-Track-Popularity-Analysis-Using-Machine-Learning-and-Statistical-Modeling/README.md

-# Modeling Spotify Track Popularity
+# Predicting a Song's Popularity with Regression and Classification Analysis

 **Data Scientists** - Nasrin Khansari & Max Tingle